 Khan, A. J., Dick, A., Kind, S., Black, S. K., Suvak, M., Kamholz, B. W., Sloan, D. M., Liverant, G. I. (2016).
 The impact of fear of depressed mood on physiological responding in Veterans with unipolar depression.
 Poster presented at Association for Behavioral and Cognitive Therapies (ABCT) Annual Meeting.
 New York, NY.

-I am a third year doctoral student in Suffolk University's Clinical Psychology program.
+I am a fourth year doctoral student in Suffolk University's Clinical Psychology program.
 I went to Colby College for undergraduate and majored in Psychology and English, with an emphasis in Creative Writing.
 During college, I worked as a research assistant in the Emotion and Personality labs.
-After college, I worked at Boston University as a research coordinator in Dr. Stefan Hofmann's lab working on treatment outcome studies.
+After college, I worked at Boston University as a research coordinator in Dr. Stefan Hofmann's lab working on treatment outcome studies (primarily CBT and mindfulness-based interventions) on anxiety disorders.
 At Suffolk, I am in Dr. Gabrielle Liverant's lab.
 My research interests include emotion, treatment process and outcome, mindfulness, and dissemination work.
-My practicum last year was at McLean's Obsessive-Compulsive Disorder Institute and this year, I am at the Bedford VA, working with homeless veterans.
-I also work in a private practice and for a research study at Boston Medical Center, implementing behavioral activation and acceptance based treatments for patients who have HIV, depressed mood, and chronic pain.
+Outside of research I teach at Harvard Extension and work in a private practice.

 Carpenter, J., Curtiss, J., Kind, S., Hofmann, S. (2016, October) Effects of CBT and SSRIs on Quality of Life in Depression: A Quantitative Review.
 Submitted to the annual meeting of the Association of Behavioral and Cognitive Therapies, New York, NY.